Utah Water Wells

 The primary water-bearing formation here is the Sevier Valley alluvial aquifer.
 Sevier County wells typically run 150-400 ft.
 Richfield-area domestic wells often complete in the upper alluvial zone; deeper artesian zones exist beneath confining clay.

-Cities and towns in Sevier County
+Cities in Sevier County

 How much does a water well cost in Sevier County?

-How deep are wells typically in Sevier County?
+How deep are wells in Sevier County?